AkJoshi19/MachineLearning_A_Z/README.md

 # MachineLearning_A_Z
-The respository is for Machine learning basiscs in 2 months
+The respository is for Machine learning basiscs.

 Please read the topic in this order